 the buyer.
 This type of agency has become quite common over the past couple of decades.

 Normally, the principle obligation of the buyer is to work exclusively with the named brokerage during the term of the contract.
 The brokerage owes the buyer, his client, confidentiality and owes a seller (who is not a client of the same brokerage) fairness and honesty.
 In many areas, buyer agency has become the default arrangement between buyers and their agents.

 The real estate terminology for items included and excluded in a sale are oft confused.
-In a typical APS, items such as appliances, carpets, plug-in electric lights, pool tables or curtains are often, but not always, included in the contract.
+In a typical APS, items such as non-installed major appliances, area carpets, plug-in electric lights, pool tables or curtains are often, but not always, included in the contract.
 As these are movable and not physically attached to the property, they are referred to as chattels.
 And unless specifically mentioned as being included in the contract, they are automatically excluded.

 Chattels, however, must be written into the agreement to be included in the sale, otherwise, they're automatically excluded from the sale.

 If a furniture-type wall cabinet, for example, is physically attached to the wall, technically, it's considered a fixture.
 Thus, the seller's agent would be wise to inquire if such a piece is attached in any way and if so, exclude it on the listing.
 Otherwise a seller might be force to leave it behind.

 A buyer may request a warranty (promise) from the seller that the fixtures and chattels will be in good working order on the date of completion, free and clear of any encumbrances (liens).
 The seller may refuse and instead, demand the buyer buy them on an “as-is” basis.